Light Pollution Hurts Our Economy and Our Resources

 A Frivolous Double Pollutant: Remember that

-Leaving the lights on for no reason at all is not just sheer laziness, but is also expensive that New Your City is seeking to eliminate.
+Leaving the lights on for no reason at all is not just sheer laziness and is an expense that New Your City seeks to eliminate.
 This opinion video piece covers how each and every light adds up to a large budget woe.
 Every light that is left on and every electronic device left running costs money.
 Money and energy that instead could be used to do something useful.

 A Lighting Cost Calculator - If you would like to calculate how much your lighting costs can be, you can try out this site at: Selene-NY.org.
 A variety of prices are defined for the New York area, however, you can put in your own cost per kilowatt-hour to better reflect your own usages.
 Not only do they calculate the cost of running your lightbulb for the year (including prices due to their burning out), they also add in a number of other calculations as well.
 The site also calculates the amount of pollutants given off, the needed amount of coal to be consumed to support your light, the number of trees that would need to be planted to consume your CO2 production, and others that may open your eyes to the true expense of the different types of light sources.